mims-harvard/patient-safety/README.md

 cp *.ipynb Code/
 ```

-2. Create a new folder named `Data` in the same level with `Code`.
+2. Create a new folder named `Data` at the same level as `Code`.
 Then create a subfolder in `Data` named `pandemic`, and a subfolder of `pandemic` called `results`.
 These folders are used to save results.
 You can do that in a terminal as following

 ```
 cd ..